John Hartwell Cocke: Collaboration with Thomas Jefferson

-Since the late twentieth century, Cocke's diaries have attracted the attention of historians because of his writing about Jefferson's slave mistress.
+Since the late twentieth century, Cocke's diaries have attracted the attention of historians because of his writing about Jefferson's slave concubine.
 The long debate known as the Jefferson-Hemings controversy has related to whether the president had an intimate connection with his slave Sally Hemings and her children.
 Most historians now believe that Jefferson had a long relationship with Hemings and four surviving children by her.
 He freed all of them, two informally and two in his will.
-Cocke wrote of his knowledge that Jefferson had fathered children with his slave mistress.
+Cocke wrote of his knowledge that Jefferson had fathered children with his slave concubine.
 In keeping with the social demands for discretion among planters on such interracial liaisons, Cocke did not reveal his knowledge until years after Jefferson had died.

 He wrote about the slave concubines:

 It is too well known they are not few, nor far between ...
 Were they enumerated with the statistics of the State, they would be found by hundreds.
 Nor is it to be wondered at, when Mr. Jefferson's notorious example is to be considered."
 A few years later, he returned to the topic: "All Batchelors [sic], or a large majority at least, keep as a substitute for a wife some individual of the[ir] own Slaves.
 In Virginia this damnable practice prevails as much as any where, and probably more, as Mr. Jefferson's example can be pleaded for its defense.